sylvaticus/SPMLJ/lessonsSources/00_-_INTRO_-_Introduction_julia_ml/0004_-_Introduction_to_ML.md

 TODO.
-Please refer to the videos.
+Please refer to the videos above or to the slides

+# An introduction to Machine Learning